Want to volunteer on an organic permaculture farm in Thailand? We might just be the right place for you – if you’re fearless and adventurous!

 You can find us on WWOOF Thailand or, if you don’t want to pay the unreasonably high fee WWOOF Thailand requires its users to pay, contact us directly via email.
 We will ask you to fill out the following form as your application: https://forms.gle/Rup619KoAZc51a9i9

-Volunteers stay in either a regular concrete house or a wooden bungalow (bathroom/shower/squat toilet), get two meals per day (Thai or Paleo), have two days off per week, and can use a semi-automatic motorbike (basic off-road driving skills required) provided by us for 200฿/day.
+Volunteers stay in either a regular concrete house or a wooden bungalow (bathroom/shower/squat toilet), get two meals per day (Thai or Paleo), and have two days off per week.

 We provide bedsheets, blankets, and pillowcase.
 Towels should be brought or can be bought in the village.
 Please note that during the cold season (November December, January) temperatures can occasionally be as low as 12°C (although 15-20°C is the norm) – make sure to bring some warm clothes.
 During the rainy season (May to October) it might rain nonstop for a few days, so please make sure you have a set of cozy dry clothes for the evenings.